The Global Citizensâ Initiative

 At the end of each module are (a) a short self-assessment that is intended to help you review what you have learned and (b) a list of references for articles and websites with technical information designed to increase your understanding of the Module topic.

 Please submit your application form as early as possible.
-Deadline for the submission of registration forms in Wednesday October 18, 2017.
+Deadline for the submission of registration forms is Wednesday October 12, 2018.

 The format of the course combines self-study of print and online materials with online mentoring and group discussions.
 There are 8 modules.
 The study and related active learning assignment for each module takes place over one-week segments.
 A complete course calendar is provided at the end of this introductory module.